Sacred sites in China

 The Hanging Temple is typically visited first, and the encounter is unlike anything else in Chinese architecture.
 From the valley floor, the monastery appears impossibly attached to the cliff — a cluster of wooden pavilions and corridors suspended on beams that seem too slender for the weight they carry.
 The ascent on constructed stairs brings you to the entrance, and then the experience shifts from visual to visceral.
 The corridors are narrow.
 The wood creaks underfoot.
 The drop below is real and visible through gaps in the flooring.
 The combination of vertigo and wonder produces a state of heightened attention that strips away casual tourism.

 The mountain ascent requires more time and physical commitment.
 The paths climb steeply through temple complexes and natural formations.
-The main peak, Tianfeng Ling, offers views across northern Shanxi that explain why emperors chose this mountain as their observation point for the northern territories.
+The main peak, Tianfeng Ling, offers views across northern Shanxi that explain why this mountain served as an observation point for the northern territories.
 On clear days, the sense of vast distance — the Mongolian steppe beyond the horizon — reinforces the mountain's ancient association with the boundary between settled civilization and the unknown.

 Mist and cloud are frequent companions on Hengshan.
 When they descend, the mountain's temples appear and disappear in the vapor, creating an atmosphere that Chinese painters have attempted to capture for centuries.
 The experience of walking through clouds on a sacred mountain is one that connects the modern visitor to a tradition of landscape veneration older than most religions.